1759 - British operations on the coast of Coromandel

-After the failure of the comte de Lally-Tollendal in front of Madras (today Chennai) in February 1759 (see French operations on the coast of Coromandel during the campaign of 1758), several Indian rulers of the Carnatic sided with the British.
+After the failure of the Comte de Lally-Tollendal in front of Madras (present-day Chennai) in February 1759 (see French operations on the coast of Coromandel during the campaign of 1758), several Indian rulers of the Carnatic sided with the British.
 The British authorities in Madras then resolved to recover and protect the territory adjacent to the town.

 With the reinforcements received at the end of the siege of Madras and 2 companies lately returned from Bengal, the British could assemble a force of 1,100 British, 1,500 Sepoys and 3,000 Indian irregulars under Lawrence.

-Meanwhile Lally had moved his army 50 km eastward from Arcot to Conjeeveram (today Kanchipuram), whence he returned himself to Pondicherry (today Puducherry), leaving the chevalier de Soupire in command with orders not to risk a general action.
+Meanwhile Lally had moved his army 50 km eastward from Arcot to Conjeeveram (present-day Kanchipuram), whence he returned himself to Pondicherry (present-day Puducherry), leaving the Chevalier de Soupire in command with orders not to risk a general action.

 By March 6, with the arrival of 200 additional men from the 79th Foot, the British force was ready to march.
 This force advanced on Conjeeveram.
-However, accounts arrived from colonel Forde, who had undertaken the siege to Masulipatam, of his distress for money and reinforcements, and Lawrence's army was halted.
+However, accounts arrived from Colonel Forde, who had undertaken the siege to Masulipatam (present-day Machilipatnam), of his distress for money and reinforcements, and Lawrence's army was halted.

 For fully three weeks the British and French armies remained in sight of each other, de Soupire waiting to be attacked, and the British rightly declining to engage him except on the open plain.
 The capture of Conjeeveram was important to the British, since the fort would cover such districts as they had already regained, and so liberate their army for service farther afield.

-During this period Lawrence fell sick and was obliged to return to the coast.
-His successor, colonel Draper, also loosing his health, the command of the King's troops fell upon major Cholmondeley Brereton of Draper's 79th Foot and that of the Madras European Regiment on Major Caillaud.
+During this period, Lawrence fell sick and was obliged to return to the coast.
+His successor, Colonel Draper, also loosing his health, the command of the King's troops fell upon Major Cholmondeley Brereton of 79th Draper's Foot and that of the Madras European Regiment on Major Caillaud.
 Lawrence and Draper later embarked for Great Britain.

-On April 7, vice-admiral Pocock, who had refitted his squadron at Bombay (today Mumbai), sailed for the coast of Coromandel, endeavouring to get thither in advance of the French fleet, which was expected back from Île de France.
+On April 7, Vice-Admiral Pocock, who had refitted his squadron at Bombay (present-day Mumbai), sailed for the Coast of Coromandel, endeavouring to get thither in advance of the French fleet, which was expected back from Île de France.
 He succeeded in this object and then cruised to intercept the enemy.

 In April and May, the French ships sent to South Africa for provisions progressively returned to Île de France.

-On April 1, Brereton determined to dislodge de Soupire, if possible, by threatening his communications south of the Paliar river; so marching upon Wandiwash (today Vandavasi), the most important French station between Madras and Pondicherry, he broke ground before it as if for a formal siege.
-De Soupire made no attempt to follow him, but finding himself pressed for money and supplies left a small garrison (700 sepoys) in Conjeeveram and retired to Trivatore.
+On April 1, Brereton determined to dislodge de Soupire, if possible, by threatening his communications south of the Paliar River; so marching upon Wandewash (present-day Vandavasi), the most important French station between Madras and Pondicherry, he broke ground before it as if for a formal siege.
+De Soupire made no attempt to follow him, but finding himself pressed for money and supplies left a small garrison (700 sepoys) in Conjeeveram and marched to Trivatore (present-day Tiruvottiyur).

-Lally, hearing of the British attack on Wandiwash, left Pondicherry with 300 Europeans and ordered the army to meet him at Chingleput.
+Lally, hearing of the British attack on Wandewash, left Pondicherry with 300 Europeans and ordered the army to meet him at Chengalaput (present-day Chengalpattu).

 In the morning of April 15, Brereton arrived in front of Conjeeveram, occupying the town which was defended by 500 men under the command of Mustapha Beg.
 The garrison retired to the pagoda.
 In the evening, Brereton invested the pagoda.
-During this action, colonel Morison was wounded.
+During this action, Colonel Morison was wounded.
 Before the gateway of the pagoda, the French had thrown a strong ravelin en barbette on which were mounted guns.
 They had erected similar defensive works on each angle of the pagoda.

 During the night of April 15 to 16, the British threw a parapet in front of the ravelin.

-Before de Soupire was aware of Brereton's departure from Wandiwash, the latter had taken Conjeeveram.
-Lally, who at the news of the siege of Wandiwash had advanced northward from Pondicherry, halted on hearing of the capture of Conjeeveram.
+Before de Soupire was aware of Brereton's departure from Wandewash, the latter had taken Conjeeveram.
+Lally, who at the news of the siege of Wandewash had advanced northward from Pondicherry, halted on hearing of the capture of Conjeeveram.

-At the end of June, 200 recruits arrived from Great Britain for the Madras European Regiment, bringing news that colonel Eyre Coote was likewise on his way to Madras with his own battalion (84th Coote's Foot), 1,000 strong, which had been lately raised in Great Britain.
-Furthermore, 200 European prisoners were received from Pondicherry in exchange for the same number released from Trichinopoly (today Tiruchirapalli).
+At the end of June, 200 recruits arrived from Great Britain for the Madras European Regiment, bringing news that Colonel Eyre Coote was likewise on his way to Madras with his own battalion (84th Coote's Foot), 1,000 strong, which had been lately raised in Great Britain.
+Furthermore, 200 European prisoners were received from Pondicherry in exchange for the same number released from Trichinopoly.

 On July 17, d'Aché finally sailed from Île de France for Bourbon (present-day Réunion) and Madagascar to pick up further stores and thence for India.

-On August 1, Brereton, who was once again in command, seized the opportunity afforded by his own strength and by French disaffection to send major Monson against Covrepauk.
+On August 1, Brereton seized the opportunity afforded by his own strength and by French disaffection to send Major Monson against Cauverypauk.

-On August 3, Covrepauk surrendered to Monson almost without resistance.
+On August 3, Cauverypauk surrendered to Monson almost without resistance.
 The British were slowly but surely advancing southwards.
-Meanwhile, major Caniland with 200 Europeans, guns and some local troops had dislodged the French from Tirupoty (probably Tirupati).
+Meanwhile, Major Caniland with 200 Europeans, guns and some local troops had dislodged the French from Tirupoty (present-day Tirupati).